 The code was applied to the article data which was annotated by fellow collaborators from the Annotation Task Group.
 This resulted in a CSV file with the original article titles, the original article text, and a new column of Coreference article text; not as chains but in the same written format as the original article text.

-The output was then sent to the Topic Modeling Task Team whose motive was to increase Environmental Sustainability, which at that point was sitting on an accuracy of 83%, with the Coreference Resolution data, the accuracy jumped to 93%!
+The output was then sent to the Topic Modeling Task Team, which at that point was sitting on an accuracy of 83%, with the Coreference Resolution data, the accuracy jumped to 93%.

 That’s an 11% improvement!
-All the hard work and hours we put into this learning this task was clearly worth it!
+All the hard work and hours were clearly worth it!